 Member States are required to take all appropriate measures to ensure that radio equipment covered by the RED which is placed on the market complies with the requirements of the RED.

 The RED itself sets requirements for market surveillance in articles 39-43 also referring to Regulation 765/2008/EC.
-Detailed provisions on how surveillance should be organised and carried out in the Member States are given in the chapter 7 of the Blue Guide.
+Detailed provisions on how surveillance should be organised and carried out in the Member States are given in chapter 7 of the Blue Guide.

 In addition to the Blue Guide other specific market surveillance guidance documents may be available.